rudyalvaradobeltran/aws-cdk-email-my-bitcoin/README.md

 # AWS CDK Email My Bitcoin

-This project is an AWS CDK application that sets up an automated system to fetch the current Bitcoin price every n days/hours/minutes and send it via email using Amazon SES.
-The email address is securely stored and retrieved from Amazon Secrets Manager.
+This project is an AWS CDK application that sets up an automated system to fetch the current Bitcoin price every n seconds and send it via email using Amazon SES.
 The project deployment is automated using GitHub Actions.

 ## Features